 Southern Illinois University was plagued by various scandals of plagiarism in 2007.
 Officials were worried a lot and they were thinking to take some serious measures.
 They could prepare a document of 17 pages (report) and they tried to define plagiarism.
 They put forward a very lengthy definition of the term.
-Surprisingly the definition which was comprised of 139 words was almost same as the definition presented by Indiana University in 2005.
+Surprisingly the definition which was comprised of 139 words was almost the same as the definition presented by Indiana University in 2005.

 Plagiarism by an Intern of Colorado Springs Gazette

-Hailey Mac Arthur was student of journalism at University of Florida (College of Journalism) and she started working as an intern for Colorado Springs Gazette during second year of studies.
+Hailey Mac Arthur was a student of journalism at the University of Florida (College of Journalism) and she started working as an intern for Colorado Springs Gazette during the second year of studies.
 It was described in an editorial by the editor of the Colorado Springs Gazette that she copied the text from a small town journal.
-However, it was found that she copied it from New York Times.
+However, it was found that she copied it from the New York Times.
 She must be penalized for this unwanted act of plagiarism by the Gazette.
 Perhaps she would have been dismissed or disgraced.